 Code meets content: The era of the developer-writer hybrid

-"Whoever wrote this has never used it," they message their team lead.
+“Whoever wrote this never actually used it,” they DM their team lead.

 This scene repeats daily across tech companies.
 Stack Overflow's 2023 Developer Survey found developers waste nearly a quarter of their coding time deciphering documentation, with 63% of all respondents spending more than 30 minutes a day searching for answers or solutions to problems.